How to make an imagemap - Client-Side Imagemaps

 So now you know the technical details of creating imagemaps in HTML - but how do you know the coordinates?

-The traditional way is load the image into a paint program and try to trace out coordinates with the mouse, write them down as you go, and then use that information to write your HTML.
+The traditional way is to open the image into a paint program and try to trace out coordinates with the mouse, write them down as you go, and then use that information to write your HTML.

 I suspect that I know what you're thinking... that's too much like hard work!
 And I agree, it is for any non-trivial imagemap.
 Fortunately, there is a better way which I'll show you in the next chapter.